memcachier/docs/heroku_articles/laravel-memcache.md

-Memcached is a technology that improves the performance and scalability of web apps and mobile app backends.
-You should consider using Memcached when your pages are loading too slowly or your app is having scalability issues.
-Even for small sites, Memcached can make page loads snappy and help future-proof your app.
+Memcache is a technology that improves the performance and scalability of web apps and mobile app backends.
+You should consider using Memcache when your pages are loading too slowly or your app is having scalability issues.
+Even for small sites, Memcache can make page loads snappy and help future-proof your app.

-This guide shows how to create a simple [Laravel 5.6](http://laravel.com/) application, deploy it to Heroku, then add Memcached to alleviate a performance bottleneck.
+This guide shows how to create a simple [Laravel 5.6](http://laravel.com/) application, deploy it to Heroku, then add Memcache to alleviate a performance bottleneck.

 >note
 >The sample app in this guide can be seen running